AI Coding Guide 2026: How Developers Can Use AI Better

 Here’s what I’ve learned: AI coding tools work best when grounded in your actual repository and constrained by tests.

 GitHub describes Copilot as supporting editor assistance, terminal workflows, and agentic repository tasks.
 GitHub’s cloud agent can research a repository, create a plan, make branch changes, and prepare work for review.
-Powerful stuff.
+That’s powerful stuff.
 But it doesn’t remove your responsibility as a developer.

 Use AI for: